gradescope/gradescope-utils/gradescope_utils/autograder_utils/README.md

 ```

 ### GradescopeDjangoRunner
-This allows for an integration between Django testing, which utilizes unittest and
-Gradescope's JSONTestRunner to obtain the JSON output of the Django test cases.
+This allows for an integration between Django testing, which utilizes unittest and Gradescope's JSONTestRunner to obtain the JSON output of the Django test cases.

 To enable this, complete the following steps:

+The `GRADESCOPE_PARAMETERS` is used to set different arguments for the JSONTestRunner from the default ones:
-First, in your settings.py, insert the lines:
+In your settings.py, insert the lines below:
 ```python
 TEST_RUNNER = 'gradescope_utils.autograder_utils.gradescope_django_runner.GradescopeDjangoRunner'